Kyle-Falconer/mesosphere-challenge/README.md

 solution (and providing build instructions).

-#### Assumptions
+#### Assumptions and Limitations
-Each time step enables an elevator to reach its goal floor within that timeframe.
-That is, it takes an elevator 0 time to reach its destination.
+Each time step enables an elevator to reach one floor either above or below its current floor within that timeframe.
+That is, it takes an elevator one time tick to reach one floor.

+The algorithm implemented is very naïve, using brute-force, first-in-first-out order for pickup requests and drop-offs.
+This could potentially make one of the elevators very busy while the others are waiting around.

+#### Known issues:
+Update and step commands are not fully implemented.

 ### Usage and Examples